autonity/aut/README.md

 ## Configuration using `.autrc` files

-If the `aut` command find this file, it reads configuration parameters from it.
+If the `aut` command finds this file, it reads configuration parameters from it.
 See the [sample file](.autrc.sample) in this repo.
 This avoids the need to enter certain values on the command line.
 These parameters can be overridden by environment variables and command-line parameters where necessary.

 If `.autrc` is not found in the current directory, all parent directories are searched in turn and the first `.autrc` file found is used.
 Alternatively, this file can be placed in `~/.config/aut/autrc`.